2DMBIE/2DMBIE-Alpha/README.md

 # 2DMBIE

-A game made by five students of Hogeschool Utrecht.
+A game made by 5 students of Hogeschool Utrecht.